Doctor of Pharmacy (Pharm.D.)

 The six-year Doctor of Pharmacy curriculum is patterned on accepted programs of study recommended by the American Association of Colleges of Pharmacy, the Accreditation Council for Pharmacy Education, and other interested organizations.
 The Doctor of Pharmacy is accredited by the Accreditation Council for Pharmacy Education (135 S. LaSalle Street, Suite 4100, Chicago, Illinois, 60603; https://acpe-accredit.org/).

 Graduates of our program have a strong record of passing the national licensing examination (NAPLEX).
-Over the past 5 years, the passage rates have ranged from 95-100% for graduates who are taking the NAPLEX exam for the first time.
+Over the past 5 years, the annual (January through December) passage rates have ranged from 85-99% for graduates who are taking the NAPLEX exam for the first time.
+National annual passage rates for the past 5 years were 85-96%.
 The Pharm.D. program provides preparation for community, institutional and other areas of pharmacy practice.
-Students have the opportunity to take professional electives that will advance their knowledge in different areas of pharmacy, including hospital, clinical, manufacturing, managed care, natural products, drug analysis, special populations (e.g. pediatrics), administration, and research.
+Students have the opportunity to take professional electives that will advance their knowledge in different areas of pharmacy, including hospital, clinical, manufacturing, managed care, natural products, drug analysis, special populations (e.g. geriatrics), administration, and research.

-A recent survey of graduates (AACP) indicates that 62% work in a community practice setting, while 10% work in hospitals.
-Others are pursuing advanced training in residencies (20%) and graduate studies (6%).
+A recent survey of graduates (AACP) indicates that 49% work in a community practice setting, while 18% work in hospitals.
+Other areas of pharmacy employment included managed care, clinics, industry, long-term care, government, and academics.
+Twenty-nine percent of graduates in the class of 2017 were pursuing advanced training in residencies and fellowships.
 Job responsibilities vary from staff pharmacists, manager, clinical specialist, consultant, executive, to professor.
-Ninety-nine percent of graduates indicate that they would select the URI College of Pharmacy if they were starting their pharmacy programs over again.
+Ninety-two percent of graduates indicate that they would select the URI College of Pharmacy if they were starting their pharmacy programs over again.